Rinzii/ccmath/README.md

 ### Secondary build systems (Meson and Premake)

 CMake is the primary and authoritative build system.
-Meson and Premake support library consumption only (include paths, compile definitions, and the generated version header).
-Tests, benchmarks, fuzzing, and third-party dependencies remain CMake-only.
+Meson and Premake support library consumption only: include paths, compile definitions, the generated `version.hpp`, and the library-required feature validation that a consumer needs.
+They do not define examples, smoke binaries, tests, benchmarks, fuzzing targets, or third-party dependency fetches.

 After configuring CMake, regenerate the secondary build files: